When does an impacting drop stop bouncing?: Limiting cases

 We further rationalize our observations by comparing our simulation results to the predictions of \citet{jha2020viscous} that extend the liquid spring analogy to viscous drops.
 This minimal model, that has been shown to successfully capture the variation of $t_c$ and $\varepsilon$ with $\Ohn$, gives the time of apparent contact as

-which is in quantitative agreement with our simulation data (figure~\ref{fig:Ohlim}a) when the critical Ohnesorge number $\Ohc$ at which bouncing stops is taken from the simulations. \citet{jha2020viscous} also predict the coefficient of restitution, written in our notations, as
+which is in quantitative agreement with our simulation data (figure~\ref{fig:Ohlim}b) when the critical Ohnesorge number $\Ohc(\Wen)$ at which bouncing stops is taken from the simulations (see the inset of figure \ref{fig:Ohlim}b). \citet{jha2020viscous} also predict the coefficient of restitution, written in our notations, as